timfox/idTech3Radiant/README.md

 The Linux version is developed and distributed via Flatpak.
 See [GtkRadiant on Flathub](https://flathub.org/apps/io.github.TTimo.GtkRadiant).

-Building locally on Arch is the only setup that's likely to work as it's my daily driver.
-Ubuntu, Fedora etc. you are on your own.
-See the Flatpak SDK section below.

 ```sh
 # ArchLinux
 pacman -S git scons libxml2 gtk2 freeglut gtkglext subversion libjpeg-turbo